 Adequate air circulation allows for airflow outside and inside the roof.
 With proper airflow, moisture and temperature levels inside the attic are regulated, increasing the roof’s lifespan.

-Proper ventilation will also prevent ice dam formation on the roof’s eaves during winter.
+Proper ventilation will prevent ice dam formation on the roof’s eaves during winter.
 Ice dams can damage a home’s interior, walls, and ceilings.
 Therefore, consult an expert roofer to explore viable ventilation systems.

 4. Installation